Circuit Breakers

 State Persistence

-- Restart survival: A restarted node inherits open circuits from before the restart instead of allowing traffic to endpoints that were failing.
+- Restart survival: A restarted node inherits open circuits — it reads breaker state from the database at dispatch time instead of allowing traffic to endpoints that were failing.

 - Rolling deploy safety: State carries across rolling deploys without protection gaps.